jsdom/jsdom/README.md

 A JavaScript implementation of the W3C DOM.

 This is a fork and does not follow the original module.
-This one is based on an older version and is modified so the html returned is raw, i.e. does not encode the html.
+This one is based on an older version and has additionnal options.

 ## Install